mlx-vis: GPU-Native Dimensionality Reduction on Apple Silicon: Benchmarks

 \section{Benchmarks}

-All benchmarks use Fashion-MNIST~\citep{xiao2017fashionmnist}: 70,000 images of $28 \times 28$ pixels flattened to 784 dimensions, with \texttt{normalize="standard"} (z-score per feature).
+All benchmarks use Fashion-MNIST~\cite{xiao2017fashionmnist}: 70,000 images of $28 \times 28$ pixels flattened to 784 dimensions, with z-score normalization per feature.
 The hardware is an Apple M3 Ultra with 512\,GB unified memory.
-All timings are mean $\pm$ standard deviation over 5 runs.
+All timings are mean $\pm$ standard deviation over 5 runs, with peak GPU power sampled at 100\,ms intervals via \texttt{macmon}.